UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 - Gold and Platinum health insurance plans typically have the highest premiums but are generally the best if you expect large or frequent medical expenses.

-- Silver health plans benefit the average consumer because of their lower premiums and deductibles.
+- Silver health plans benefit the average consumer with lower premiums and deductibles.

 - Bronze Expanded and Catastrophic plans are the cheapest but have large deductibles and out-of-pocket maximums.
 They’re best for very healthy people that don’t need routine care.